t-hullis/Battleship-Game/README.md

 <img src="images/first-round.png" width="49%">

 <br/>

-- The programme counts the hits ships after each round and deplays the score for the computer and the user.
+- The programme counts the hits ships after each round and displays the score for the computer and the user.

 - If the user selects a coordinate for their shot which isnt applicable, the programme returns an error and asks for new coordinates for that shot.

+- To make it harder for the user, there is no function to stop shots being repeated.
+So if they do shoot a shot that has already been tried, they will simply loose their go.

 <br/>
 <img src="images/scores-exitloop.png" width="49%">